-- All classrooms have IWBs & Surface Pros and PSHE subject lead and Form Tutors have access to various PSHE resources in Teams. - The school has membership of the PSHE Association.
-Additional resources are available online at different times as and when focus weeks are set nationally and it is the Head of PSHE's responsibility to draw attention to these. - Resource folders are held on Teams and Form Tutors have access to resources to further support PSHE topics in the Pastoral and Wellbeing Team. - PSHE related picture books and toy characters are used to 'distance the learning' while exploring topics.
+All classrooms have IWBs & Surface Pros and PSHE teachers have access to PSHE resources in Teams.

+- The school has membership of the PSHE Association.
+Additional resources are available online at different times as and when focus weeks are set nationally and it is the PSHE lead's responsibility to draw attention to these. - PSHE related picture books and toy characters are used to 'distance the learning' while exploring topics.